-- The setting is stored individually for each input selector. - This setting can be made only for the input source that is - assigned as HDMI IN, COAXIAL IN, or OPTICAL IN.
-The "Audio Selector" settings cannot be used with the NET, USB and Port (with connected component) input selectors. - "Multich" can be selected only when the selector is set to "BD/DVD". - 1 You can select "ARC" if you select the TV/CD input selector.
-But you cannot if you've selected "Off" in the "Audio Return Channel" setting (→ page 61).
+- The setting is stored individually for each input selector. - This setting can be made only for the input source that is assigned as HDMI IN, COAXIAL IN, or OPTICAL IN. - The "Audio Selector" settings cannot be used with the NET, USB and Port (with connected component) input selectors. - To select "Multich", you must assign the multichannel input (→ page 48). - \1 You can select "ARC" if you select the TV/CD input selector.
+But you cannot if you've selected "Off" in the "Audio Return Channel" setting (→ page 65).

-Fixed Mode
+■ Fixed Mode

-• Off:
+▶ Off: